rich-olive/automate-python/README.md

 I have created separate branches for each section, and then merged them into main once complete.

+## Product Sales Tracker
 The first project was a product sales tracker, in which some basic data (product codes) was provided in .txt format for me to convert into a meaningful spreadsheet.
-Using the raw data, I converted product codes into product names, with unit prices, a date of sale and an order of sale, and outputted as a spreadsheet.
+Using the raw data, I mapped product codes to product names and unit prices stored in a dictionary.
+I used enumerate() in a for loop to add a sequence of sale (this item was purchased first, that item second, etc.).
+I used datetime.date.today() and % format specifiers to add a correctly-formatted current date to each row.
+Finally, this more meaningful data was outputted as a spreadsheet (.csv) file.

+I ran into a couple of issues when building this programme, namely I accidentally converted a dictionary look-up into a tuple, so the output was incorrect: asking ChatGPT a few questions (it alerted me to the fact that Python will identify a trailing comma as a tuple) and combing through the code helped me to catch the error.
+Also, the current date was misformatted in the spreadsheet; I researched format specifiers to fix this.

+This first project has also helped me to get back into the flow of using git commands.
+Even writing this README has improved my knowledge of markdown.
+It's been a very positive and fruitful project for me!

 This project inspired me to create the Shopping List applet.
 This applet runs as a CLI in which users can select user-defined number of meals from a list, and a shopping list of ingredients and quanitites is created in spreadsheet format.